 You can use Copy From and Paste To commands in the Macro Editor to designate an area of a display screen to be copied from one application and pasted into another application.
-To do this, you need to specify the application and the location (in terms of rows and columns) from which the data should be copied, and the application and location to which it should be pasted.
+In order to do this you need to specify the application and the location (in terms of rows and columns) from which the data should be copied, and the application and location to which it should be pasted.